Thursday, March 11, 2010

 About Me

 You probably heard a lot of liberals whingeing about how they wanted to leave the United States after Chimpy McFlightsuit stole another four years in power.
 Well, I actually did.
-And you know what, mates?
-It's better in Australia!
+I liked Australia so much I immigrated there twice!
+(Punctuated by living for four years in Vancouver, British Columbia to satisfy my former wife, who remained miserable until she split.)
+You know what, mates?
+It's better Down Under!
 I had hoped things would improve under Obama.
 I even voted for him by absentee ballot.
 But he's doing everything the same as the Bush Crime Family.
 Bugger all!
-However, Mrs. Bukko wanted to be closer to the U.S., while not actually INSIDE the borders of that collapsing country.
-So we moved back to North America, close enough to see the pyres when the U.S. starts burning.
-Good luck with that, mates!
+Good luck in the coming Collapse.
+Learn to grow some food, eh?

 MURST!!